Bed Bug Bite Marks

 At night, bed bugs are attracted to body warmth and the carbon dioxide created when someone breathes.
 They usually hide within 1 to 6 feet of host, which in most cases area areas around the mattress such as tufts and seams.

 The majority of people have no skin reaction or a hardly visible skin puncture where the bite occurred.
-This is why two people in the same bed can have a completely different reaction, with one showing no reaction, while the other getting red rashes and bumps all over exposed areas of skin.
-Bite reactions are usually small with the biggest symptom being itch.
-Bed bug Itch products are available which are specifically formulated to treat this type of itch.
+This is why two people in the same bed can have a completely different reactions, with one showing no skin symptoms, while the other gets red rashes and bumps all over exposed areas of the skin.

 Each bed bug bite episode can be different, with the same individual showing a bed bug bite reaction one time, and a more pronounced reaction another.